Are you interested in learning how to start a personal finance blog and make money online? If so, you’ve come to the right place.

-There are a number of websites where you can purchase high-quality stock photos, such as:
+There are several websites where you can purchase high-quality stock photos, such as:

-There are a number of online tools that you can use to create high-quality images for your blog post.
+There are also many online tools that you can use to create high-quality images for your blog post.
 One of the most popular tools is Canva.
 It is a free online tool that allows you to create professional-grade graphics.
 It’s easy to use, and there are a variety of templates and designs to choose from.